Sphaeropteris lepifera

-Sphaeropteris lepifera, synonym Cyathea lepifera, the brush pot tree (筆筒樹 (bǐtǒng shù); Japanese: ヒカゲヘゴ), or flying spider monkey tree fern is a endangered tree fern that grows in the mountains of East and Southeast Asia.
+Sphaeropteris lepifera, synonym Cyathea lepifera, the brush pot tree (筆筒樹 (bǐtǒng shù); Japanese: ヒカゲヘゴ), or flying spider monkey tree fern is an endangered tree fern that grows in the mountains of East and Southeast Asia.
 This species can grow up to 20 ft tall and 20 centimeters in diameter at the base.
 While the tree fern lineage dates back to the Jurassic, the crown group Sphaeropteris can be traced back to the Cretaceous, around 90 million years ago.

 Distribution and habitat

-This species can be found within moist subtropical and tropical rainforests within Japan (Ryukyu Islands), China, Taiwan, the Philippines and New Guinea.
+This species can be found inhabiting moist subtropical and tropical rainforests in Japan (Ryukyu Islands), China, Taiwan, the Philippines and New Guinea.
 In China, the species can be found in coastal areas from Fujian to Guangxi along the South to Yunnan Province.
 Sphaeropteris lepifera can also be found on Hainan, along with an in-situ population being found in Nan'ao Island in Guangdong Province.

 Ecology

 Spores are generated bi-annually at the end of April and October.
 After a three-month process, sporophytes are formed by July/August or January/February depending on when the spores were generated.
 It has been found that low temperature and dry conditions result in decreased sporophyte production of S. lepifera.